IgniteUI/igniteui-xplat-docs/doc/kr/components/data-grid-cell-editing.md

 When set to `CellBatch`, in order to commit the changes you must perform the `commitEdits` method from the grid.
 The grid will italicize the cells until they are committed providing control over when to push changes back to the datasource.

-In addition, error handling can be performed by hooking the `onCellValueChanging` event and inspecting new values before they are comitted.
+In addition, error handling can be performed by hooking the `onCellValueChanging` event and inspecting new values before they are committed.
 The grid exposes a `setEditError` method that can output an error message.
 This keeps the cell in edit mode until a valid value is entered.
 Otherwise the grid's `rejectEdit` method can be performed to revert the invalid value.
 If no invalid value is found, you can also commit your changes by calling the grid's `acceptEdit` method.

-Commits can be approved or declined at the grid level by hooking `onDataCommitting` via the `acceptCommit` or `rejectCommit` methods passing the `commitID` event argument as the paramter.
-This event also exposes a `changes` collection whichs stores all the modifications prior to being committed.
+Commits can be approved or declined at the grid level by hooking `onDataCommitting` via the `acceptCommit` or `rejectCommit` methods passing the `commitID` event argument as the parameter.
+This event also exposes a `changes` collection which stores all the modifications prior to being committed.
 For example, you can check if a commit was from an add, update, or delete operation via the `TransactionType` property exposed on the `changes` collection and perform an `acceptCommit` or `rejectCommit` when necessary.

 ## Code Snippet